 When a bond is issued at its face amount, the issuer receives cash from the buyers of the bonds (investors) and records a liability for the bonds issued.
 The liability is recorded because the issuer is now liable to pay back the bond.
 The entry is:

 If investors buy the bonds at a discount, the difference between the face value of the bonds and the amount of cash received is recorded in a discount on bonds payable account.
-This happens when investors want a higher return on their investment (see the effective rate of return).
+This happens when investors want a higher return on their investment.
 The entry would be:

 |Discount on bonds payable||xxx|